comvislab-usk/EdgePepYOLO/README.md

 ## 📊 Data

-Please download the ISIC and USK-Normal Skin datasets, available as original images and CLAHE-enhanced images.
-Both datasets include predefined training, validation, and test splits.
+Please download the dataset used in this study from the Google Drive links below.
+The dataset is provided in both original and CLAHE-enhanced versions, along with predefined training, validation, and testing splits.

 - **Original Dataset:**
   [🔗 Google Drive Link](https://drive.google.com/drive/folders/1k0nsna_d6lRUv_Ght7VFkYTs4LheC3dq?usp=sharing)